Setting Up Identity Providers for Your Website

 1. Register your website with the IdP.

-2. Register the IdP in your Dashboard.
+2. Register the IdP in your Console.

 Step 1: Setting up GSuite or Auth0 as the identity provider